williamswalsh/junit_testing_principles_practices_patterns/README_PART_3.md

 This makes code a lot easier to understand, just by reading the method signature.

+#### Well designed API
+It only exposes required operations and state.
+If implementation details are exposed, this is called a leaky API.
+One way to fix this in code is giving "private" implementation methods the private access modifier.
+One way of identifying a badly designed API is by having to call more than one method to achieve a single task.
+**Clean API:** changeWheel()
+**Leaky API:** removeWheelFromCar(), removeTyreFromWheel(), addNewTyreToWheel(), attachWheelToCar()

 #### Over specification
 Verifying things that aren't part of the end result.
 e.g. Asserting interactions with stubs